LandSandBoat/lsb-wiki/Sol-Refactor.md

 Using Sol to handle C++/Lua interop is the difference between trying to clean your living-room floor with a blowtorch, or turning on your Roomba.
 It's a night-and-day difference.

 ## What does this mean for my server?
 This is a huge breaking change.
-Every single binding has been rewritten, every single mob script has been modified.
-We may or may not be changing every single effect/status script.
-We recommend you take our repo and re-apply your changes over the top of it.
+Every single binding has been rewritten, every single mob and effect script has been modified.
+We recommend you take our repo and re-apply your custom changes over the top of it.
 Unless you have more time than sense, you won't be able to merge this into your current branches.

+If you have custom bindings, there should be enough examples of the new style to allow you to convert them without much effort.

+## Small Warning
+Does this mean calling Lua is faster, easier, and more efficient?
+Yes.
+Absolutely.

+Does this mean we should start cramming everything into Lua indiscriminately? **No.** Lua, Luajit (our fast version of Lua), and Sol are wonderful tools, but they are not a replacement for the sheer heavy lifting power of C++, or the storage/querying power of SQL.
+This work doesn't turn on some kind of "everything should be in Lua now" switch.
+Make the same choices you would have before, so that we can use these performance gains to carry the project into the future!

 ## Other Goodies
 Content contributions are now OPEN*! 🎉